Alpha Sophia

 What is Date of Fill (DOF)?

+Date of fill is the exact date a pharmacy dispenses a prescription to a patient.
 The Date of Fill (DOF) refers to the specific date on which a prescription medication is dispensed to a patient.
 This term is commonly used in pharmacy practices across the United States and plays a crucial role in managing patient prescriptions and pharmacy inventory.
-When a pharmacy fills a prescription, the DOF becomes part of the patient’s medication history and can be tracked for compliance, refills, and insurance purposes.

 Used in: